 Where will I do laundry?

-Laundry facilities are available in the laundry room at Lighthouse Point.
-There is no charge for using the machines or laundry detergent.
+Laundry facilities are available in each of the housing units in Compass Village.
+There is no charge for using the machines.

 Should I bring my own vehicle to The Compass?

 Cars are not needed.
 Once you arrive at Compass, all program-oriented transportation will be provided.
 However, students who wish to bring a car are welcome to do so and will have access to it on days off and during scheduled breaks.